joemoose/dungeoneers.d20/docs/equipment.md

 After all the uses are marked off on an item, it is depleted or destroyed and removed from your inventory.

 Unless specified otherwise, all items have three uses.

-Usage can be repaired on most damaged items, such as weapons and armor, for 10% of the original cost per point of usage removed.

 - **Weapons, armor, and ammunition**: After a fight, roll d6 for each item that was used during the fight. **On 1-2**, mark usage.
 - **Torches and lanterns**: mark usage every 6 turns.
 - **Rations**: Mark usage after a meal.
 - **Other gear**: If used in a way that could break or deplete it, the GM may ask you to mark usage.

+Usage can be repaired on most damaged items, such as weapons and armor, for 10% of the original cost per point of usage removed.

 ## Armor

 Armor reduces the damage you suffer from an attack.
 Any character can strap on the best armor they can afford and enjoy its protective qualities.
 A player character can have up to a **5 armor rating** at most, even if items would increase it above this number.

-**Notes**:
+Armor has characteristics that affect its use.

 - ***n* armor rating** items are the base armor.
 Only a single type of base armor can be equipped.
 - **+1 armor rating** items can be equipped with the base armor to increase the armor rating by one.